-Port Louis is the capital and also the economic center-point of Mauritius, in the Indian Ocean.
-It is the largest city of the island with approximately 200,000 inhabitants.
+Port Louis is Mauritius’s capital and economic center point in the Indian Ocean.
+It is the largest city on the island with approximately 200,000 inhabitants.
 Today, Mauritius is not only home to some successful African startups but is also getting more and more attention as a great spot for location-independent professionals.

-Mauritius can easily compete with other global digital nomad hotspots such as Bali or Malta.
-It has everything location-independent professionals need such as reliable internet access, a reasonable cost of living (approx. $1939 per month) and a mild tropical climate throughout the whole year.
-Checkout CoWorking Port Louis & TheGround for more information about coworking in Port Louis.
+Mauritius can easily compete with global digital nomad hotspots such as Bali or Malta.
+It has everything location-independent professionals need, such as reliable internet access, a reasonable cost of living (approx. $1939 per month), and a mild tropical climate throughout the year.
+Check out CoWorking Port Louis & TheGround for more information about coworking in Port Louis.

 2. Taghazout – Morocco.

-A great number of digital nomads visiting Africa has rated Taghazout as one of the best destinations to work from in Africa.
+A great number of digital nomads visiting Africa have rated Taghazout as one of the best destinations to work from in Africa.
 Taghazout is a fishing village on Morocco’s Atlantic coast, north of the city of Agadir.
-In the town of Taghazout, there are a number of restaurants to try out wholesome Moroccan dishes.
+In the town of Taghazout, there are several restaurants to try out wholesome Moroccan dishes.

 3. Cape Town – South Africa.

-Cape Town is a beautiful nomad friendly city that has a lot to offer in terms of scenery, culture, and lifestyle, as well as providing great access to all the “must see” experiences of Southern Africa.
+Cape Town is a beautiful nomad-friendly city with a lot to offer in terms of scenery, culture, and lifestyle, as well as providing great access to all the “must-see” experiences of Southern Africa.
 Cape Town is fairly well covered by mobile signal, and all the operators are fighting hard for the “fastest 4G” crown at the moment.

 You can get almost anything you need in Cape Town.
-For general lifestyle purchases, South Africa is a pretty affordable place to be.
-Most accommodation and coffee shops have good free wifi in metro areas.
+For general lifestyle purchases, South Africa is a pretty affordable place.
+Most accommodations and coffee shops have good free wifi in metro areas.
 The average cost of living in Cape Town ranges between $1800 – $2200 a month.
 Cape Town also features some of the best coworking spaces for entrepreneurs to work from.

 4. Marrakesh – Morocco.

-Marrakesh is home to dozens of coworking spaces serving up a wave for startups and young entrepreneurs.
-The average cost of living in Marrakesh is between $1500 and $1800 a month with beautiful AirBnB accommodation listings for rental purposes.
-Morroco has one of best internet connectivity in Africa.
+Marrakesh is home to dozens of coworking spaces serving up a wave of startups and young entrepreneurs.
+The average cost of living in Marrakesh is between $1500 and $1800 a month, with beautiful AirBnB accommodation listings for rental purposes.
+Morroco has one of the best internet connectivity in Africa.

 5. Kampala – Uganda.

 Kampala is one of our top destinations for digital nomads in Africa.
 Near the banks of Lake Victoria, Kampala, the capital of Uganda.
-The weather is perfect, lots of interesting people, lots of opportunity for business, and visas are pretty easy to get.
-It sprawls across numerous hills, ridges, and valleys, and has a vibrant restaurant and nightlife scene.
+The weather is perfect, lots of interesting people, lots of opportunities for business, and visas are pretty easy to get.
+It sprawls across numerous hills, ridges, and valleys and has a vibrant restaurant and nightlife scene.

-Kampala today is one of the fastest growing tech-hubs in Africa.
-The average cost of living in Kampala is within the range $950 – $1200 a month.
+Kampala today is one of the fastest-growing tech hubs in Africa.
+The average cost of living in Kampala is within the range of $950 – $1200 a month.
 When it comes to finding co-working places to work, Tribe Kampala & Design Hub Kampala remain the top choices for digital nomads in the city.